What Is 2 To The Negative 2 Power

 The Zero Exponent: A Special Case

-Before moving on, it's important to briefly address the zero exponent.
+Before moving on, make sure to briefly address the zero exponent.
 Any non-zero base raised to the power of zero equals 1.
 This might seem counterintuitive at first, but it is a consistent extension of the exponent rules.
-For instance, consider the following pattern:

 • 2³ = 8